richardgourley/sql-one-pagers/sql-window-functions.md

 **NOTES:**
 - NTILE effectively groups the results returned.
 If you specify NTILE(4) for a result set of 12 rows, you will have 4 groups of 3.
-- How you order the results determines if its the highest or lowest values appearing first.
-Then you can group those results.
+- How you order the results (ASC or DESC) determines if its the highest or lowest values appearing first.
+Then you can group those results into 'bins'.
 - As an example, if the salespeople were ordered with highest sales first, here is how returning NTILE(3) as a column called 'sales_ranking' would result in 3 groups of 2 if we had 6 salespeople...

 **Salesperson, Total, sales_ranking**